 There is a wide range of accommodation on offer in Negril, with plenty of affordable options for those who need to stick to a tighter budget.
 You can choose from self-catering apartments, intimate bungalows, or typical hotel rooms, all for some very reasonable prices.

-You Should Stay In Negril If you are looking for the best area to stay in Jamaica for first-time tourists and singles; you want to enjoy some of the best sunsets in Jamaica; you enjoy open air nightlife and beach parties.
+Stay In Negril If you are looking area for first-time tourists and singles; you want to enjoy some of the best sunsets in Jamaica; you enjoy open-air nightlife and beach parties.

 Best places to stay in Negril: